OPEN WATER SUP

-Example Conditions: Open Water skills - wind up to 15 knots, tide up to 2 knots, chop up to 20 cm, non-breaking swell up to 1m.
+Example Conditions: Open Water skills sea-chop up to 10 cm, non-breaking swell up to 0.5 m.

-High Wind skills - wind up to 25 knots, flat water environment (not affected by chop or swell)
+High Wind skills - wind up to 15 knots, flat water enclosed environment (not affected by chop or swell) with shallow sloping sides.

 Equipment: 11'0, 12'6 or 14'0 hard construction touring boards, carbon paddles, rough water buoyancy aids, throw lines, 5mm full wetsuits, suitable leashes, comms, first aid.

-Previous Experience: You will have been on one of our SUP tours or have had an intro lesson elsewhere.
+Previous Experience: You will have been on one of our SUP tours or an equivalent intro lesson elsewhere.